 where the coefficients are

-and the matrix mutation \eqref{matrixmu}.
-Note that the formul\ae\ for $\tilde{\vb{x}}'$ and $\tilde{B}'$ are the same as previously given except the range of indices is now from $1$ to $n+m$.
-We refer to these more general cluster algebras as \textit{cluster algebras of geometric type}.
+and the matrix mutation is defined by \eqref{matrixmu}, so that the formula for $\tilde{B}'$ is the same as previously given for $B'$, except that the range of row indices is now from $1$ to $m+s$.
+These more general cluster algebras are referred to as \textit{cluster algebras of geometric type}.

 Cluster algebras possess several interesting structural features.
-One of the most significant features of cluster algebras is that cluster variables, obtained from the sequence of mutations, are expressed as Laurent polynomials in initial cluster variables.
-This is known as the \textit{Laurent phenomenon} and is stated as follows.
+One of their most significant features is that cluster variables, obtained from successive mutations, are expressed as Laurent polynomials in the initial mutable cluster variables, defined over the ring of polynomials in the frozen variables with integer coefficients.
+This is known as the \textit{Laurent phenomenon}, and is stated as follows.